 Electrical and electronic assemblies (including printed circuit boards, electronic components and wires) destined for direct reuse (), and not for recycling or final disposal.” ()

 Equipment will often contain hazardous components, examples of which are indicated in entry A1180 of Annex VIII.
-E-waste should therefore be presumed to be hazardous waste unless it can be shown that it does not contain such components and in particular ().
+E-Waste should therefore be presumed to be hazardous waste unless it can be shown that it does not contain such components and in particular. ()

 Lead-containing glass from cathode ray tubes (CRTs) and imaging lenses, which are assigned to Annex VIII entries A1180 or A2010 “glass from cathode ray tubes and other activated glass”.
 This waste also belongs to category Y31 in Annex I, “Lead; lead compounds” and is likely to possess hazard characteristics H6.1, H11, H12 and H13 included in Annex III;